danskernesdigitalebibliotek/dpl-platform/infrastructure/terraform/README.md

 that uses the newly created storage-account for state-tracking.

-As a final step you must grant any administrative users that are to use the setup permission to read from the created keyvault.
+As a final step you must grant any administrative users that are to use the setup permission to read from the created key vault.

 ### Dnsimple